Ring Line (Oslo): History

 The city council voted in favour of building the Ring Line on 25 June 1997, against the votes of the Progress Party.
 However, the decision did not include how the line would be financed, and the politicians stated that they were hoping that the state would use national road funds to finance the project.
 This was partially ensured in December, when a political agreement was reached for Oslo Package 2, a financing plan for investments in public transport in Oslo and Akershus between 2002 and 2011.

-In December 1999, a disagreement arose between the Ministry of Transport and Communications and the city; the city would not except the government's promise to finance part of the line.
+In December 1999, a disagreement arose between the Ministry of Transport and Communications and the city; the city would not accept the government's promise to finance part of the line.
 Both Minister of Transport and Communications, Dag Jostein Fjærvoll from the Christian Democratic Party and Oslo City Commissioner of Transport and the Environment, Merete Agerbak-Jensen from the Conservative Party, agreed upon the distribution of funding from the city and state, and both wanted construction to start as soon as possible.
 The city council did not accept the guarantees from the state until March 2000.
 Construction started in June, with the Agency for Road and Transport of the municipality responsible for construction.
 The city would pay NOK 224 million, while the state would pay NOK 673 million.

 The first section opened from Ullevål stadion via Nydalen to Storo on 20 August 2003, costing NOK 590 million.
 With the opening, line 4 was extended from Ullevål stadion to Storo.
 Nydalen had grown up as an urban redevelopment area after the local industry had been abandoned in the 1980s, where 14,800 jobs had been located by 2004.
 On 20 August 2006, the final section opened, from Storo via Sinsen to Carl Berners plass, with the whole project costing NOK 1,348 million.

 A report published by the city in 2007 declared the line a success and stated that all goals for the line had been exceeded.
 A survey conducted by the city in 2003 and 2007 showed that the Ring Line had a significant impact on the use of public transport in the area.
 Total public transport usage increased from 28 to 45%; use for commuting increased from 35 to 61%.
 At the Norwegian School of Management (BI), 85% of the students used public transport.
 The Ring Line reduced the estimated number of daily car trips by 10,000, and generated 11,000 more daily public transport trips.
 In 2007, daily passenger numbers at the stations were 8420 for Nydalen, 3630 for Storo and 2300 at Sinsen.
 The line allowed travel time from the Nydalen and Storo to the city centre to be halved, and travel time from Nydalen to the city center is faster by metro than by taxi.